 Grant recipient: Nienke van Houten, Faculty of Health Sciences

-Project team: Mark Lechner and Ian Tietjen, Faculty of Health Sciences, Stephen Thomson, research assistant
+Project team: Mark Lechner and Ian Tietjen, Faculty of Health Sciences, and Stephen Thomson and Lindsay Heller, research assistants

 Course addressed: HSCI 100 – Human Biology